V-Sekai/manuals/demo_to_game/070_packet_format.md

 ```

 1. `TimeOffsetPacket`
-1. A full RigidBody structure on the server consists of position, orientation, linear_velocity and angular_velocity.
+1. A complete RigidBody structure on the server consists of position, orientation, linear_velocity, and angular_velocity.
 1. Rotation is stored as x/y is an octahedral normal storing axis, while z is the rotation.
-Converting from this to quaternion is extremely efficient.
+Converting from this to quaternion is highly efficient.
-1. A bone is similar to the rigid body.
+1. A bone is similar to a rigid body.
 1. We omit frames for the worst representation to represent a user at distances.
-1. Lets assume all bones are in constant motion at all time.
+1. Let's assume all bones are in constant motion at all times.
-1. We can pretend a entity is a skeleton without bones and that will work out since a skeleton is a Node3D.
+1. We can pretend an entity is a skeleton without bones, which will work out since a skeleton is a Node3D.

 ## Unknowns

-Define some character limitations, for the skeleton.
+Define some character limitations for the skeleton.

-We need to define that before we start coding on it, else your going to be chasing a very long ouroboros and it will come back to bite you.
+We need to define that before we start coding on it, or else you will be chasing a very long ouroboros, and it will come back to bite you.

-Distance limitations, farther you get the higher the positional precision losses which will cause issues with converting for math.
+Distance limitations: the farther you get, the higher the positional precision losses will cause issues with converting for math.

-Also need some sort of id system for player info.
+Also, we need an ID system for player info.

-Max number of bones, min number of bones, bone important so as you move farther away the # of bones decreases in association to what informaiton you need to send.
+Max number of bones, min number of bones, bone important so as you move farther away, the # of bones decreases in association to what information you need to send.

-The limitation boundaries based on distance from the player.
+The limitation boundaries are based on distance from the player.

 ## Targets

-For AAA game development, target $2.50 to $3 USD per user per server per month.
+For AAA game development, target $2.50 to USD 3 per user per server per month.

-00knight at Winter Pixel Games tries to keep each players state update under 1.2 kilobytes.
-So 1.2 kilobytes x 30hz x number of players + whatever meta data is transferred at a lesser rate.
+00knight at Winter Pixel Games tries to keep each player's state update under 1.2 kilobytes.
+So 1.2 kilobytes x 30hz x number of players + whatever metadata is transferred at a lesser rate.

 ## References